 - not all the magnesium may have reacted (the product may still look a bit grey rather than white)

-- not tareing the balance correctly for one of the weighings
+- not taring the balance correctly when measuring the mass

 - having the magnesium coiled too tightly so that not all of it reacts